Click here to view the Register of Third Parties for the 2012 State General election.

 A third party that does not incur electoral expenditure and does not finance a campaign from gifts received, will still be required to submit a disclosure return with a delcaration to this effect.

 A third party that intends to incur electoral expenditure for an election may apply for registration with the commission.
-Applications to register as a Third Party close on 23 March 2012.
+Applications to register as a Third Party close on the day before polling day for the election.
 See below for registration details.

 Requirements for Registered Third Parties